jamesmosier/TrailFinder.Site/README.md

       | |- pg.js                <-- PhoneGap initialization class.

-### bower.json

-The `bower.json` contains all the components that your app requires.
-You can add more components by installing via Bower.

-    bower search <packagename>

-Will run a search for packages.
-Use `bower install --save`

-    bower install <packagename> --save

-The `--save` option adds the components into your bower.json file.
-This will also install the package into the `vendor/` directory as specified in `.bowerrc`.
-You can change that directory, but you'll also need to change it in `Gruntfile.js`, specified below, and add the directory to `.gitignore`.

-Keeping a bower.json is useful so you can keep package source files out of version control, and have developers install them via Bower after downloading your repository.

-### Gruntfile.js

-`Gruntfile.js` is where the magic happens.
-You will need to add any Bower components you want into the `assets.css` and `assets.js` properties.
-Angular, Bootstrap 3, and Font-Awesome are already added for you.

 ## Some Conventions to Keep in Mind

 There are certain conventions to keep in mind.
 When creating a